urgeny99/Dev-board-Project/Journal.md

 ## After the first reviews they suggested adding something unique so i added a temperature sensor that shows the temp with an rgb led.
 Main.Py is for the led
 <img width="438" height="864" alt="Screenshot 2025-12-18 172153" src="https://github.com/user-attachments/assets/c8aac014-8453-4def-9034-e45462461123" />

+## I decided to solder manually so i order the boards from JLCPCB and the parts from LCSC.
+I ord3er 10 so i can make as many mistakes as i need since i am completely new to this hobby